kontent-ai/gatsby-packages/README.md

 To get a smooth debugging experience, you can temporarily copy the `gatsby-source-kentico-cloud` [directory](https://github.com/Kentico/gatsby-source-kentico-cloud) of the source plugin to the `/plugins` directory of your project and run `npm install` then your project would use this local source plugin.

+## Troubleshoot

+When you change the structure of the data, or the data itself and then `gatsby develop`, or `gatsby build` command raise an error about the Gatsby presumes the old data structure.
+Try to remove `.cache` folder and run the command again, it is quite usual that Gatsby is caching the information about the content structure.

 ## Further information

 For more developer resources, visit the Kentico Cloud Developer Hub at https://developer.kenticocloud.com.